Pension vs 401k: What's the Difference & Which is Better?

 When it comes to identifying a qualified retirement plan that works for you, determining whether a pension vs 401k would be a better fit depends on a variety of individual factors.

-Pensions can be the safest all-around investment since risks will be managed by your employer and you will be guaranteed that set income for the remainder of your life.
+Pensions can be the safest all-around option since risks will be managed by your employer and you'll be guaranteed that set income for the remainder of your life.

 Even still, solely retiring with a pension is one of many money traps to avoid in your later years.
-Social Security benefits are not what they once were, so you most likely won’t be unable to afford your current lifestyle in retirement if this is your only strategy.
+Social Security benefits are not what they once were, so you may not be able to afford your current lifestyle in retirement if this is your only strategy.

 Which Has Better ROI?

-If you’re wondering whether to invest in your company’s 401k instead, there is some return on investment differences between a pension and 401k.
+If you're wondering whether to invest in your company's 401k instead, there are some real return-on-investment differences between a pension and a 401k.

-As I mentioned, a 401k will put you directly in charge of your investments, their growth, and the money you will be able to save for later.
+As I mentioned, a 401k will put you directly in charge of your investments, their growth, and the money you'll be able to save for later.

 Retiring with a 401k also offers more flexibility than retiring with a pension since the funds can be moved if you decide to change jobs or open up an IRA account.
 Transferring funds from one 401k provider to another is a fairly simple process.